wang-owen/Brook/README.md

 - [x] **[FIXED]** Downloads that take over 30 seconds initiate a Heroku timeout (not an issue when running locally)

 ## ⌛ Work in progress
-- Playlist conversion for Amazon Music and YouTube
+- Playlist conversion for and YouTube
-- Music downloads for Amazon Music
+- Integrate Apple Music

 ## 📝 To-do
 - [ ] Refactor database so tracks have a many-to-many relationship with playlists instead of Foreign Key (saves database space)